SoSchmall/ansible-deployment/README.md

 MySQL must allow external connection (bind-address) and must make sure that external hosts are allowed to access wordpress database (not just database permission but also hosts permission which in this case datascientest% --every datascientest host--, which is insecure).
 Either, the range of ip addresses can be used or a specific one.
 Note that, in this case, 0.0.0.0 is attributed to bind-address rather than wordpress ip address.
 This is easier for test purposes.
 Indeed, wordpress database has the least privileges to run perfectly: SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER,INDEX.

+Files in group_vars are encrypted using ansible-vault.
+To decrypt them, use the command ansible-vault decrypt "file-name", with password qwerty